danpecher/100-days-of-code/r1-log.md

 ### R1D15
 I still haven't finished the todomvc app..Even the (seemingly) simple things in programming can take exponentially longer than originally estimated😋 But fortunately purpose of this exercise is to learn, not to rush.
 And I'm learning a lot about react & redux

+### R1D16
+React/redux todomvc app is finished!
+I'm really starting to like Redux and the flux pattern.
+Looking forward to solving more complex problems with it!
+Tomorrow I will finally continue with the #100DaysOfCode app.